sbolukbasi/Java-Mini-Games/RockPaperScissors/README.md

 # Rock, Paper, Scissors Game

 A classic, console-based Rock, Paper, Scissors game developed in Java.
-The application tracks scores across the given round. and validates player inputs to ensure smooth execution.
+The application tracks scores across a 3-round match and validates player inputs to ensure smooth execution.

 ## How to Play
 1. The game will prompt you to enter your nickname.
-2. The game is played in a round-based format.
+2. The game is played in a 3-round match.
 3. In each round, enter your choice: `rock`, `paper`, or `scissors`.
 4. The computer will randomly generate its choice.
 5. The game evaluates the winner based on classic rules: